vyperlang/vyper/docs/contributing.rst

 * What was the result of the issue
 * What the expected behaviour is

-Reducing the source code that caused the issue to a bare minimum is always very helpful and sometimes even clarifies a misunderstanding.
+Reducing the source code that caused the issue to a bare-minimum is always very helpful, and sometimes even clarifies a misunderstanding.

 Fix Bugs
 ========